Migraine Pain Relief Using Massage, Essential Oils, and Self Care

 Source: Healing With Aromatherapy

-If using a compress is inconvenient, another option is to diffuse an essential oil with an aromatherapy diffuser, use an aromatherapy inhaler that you can carry with you, or simply sniff an essential oil directly from the bottle.
+If using a compress is inconvenient, other options are to diffuse an essential oil (or blend of oils) with an aromatherapy diffuser or use an aromatherapy inhaler that you can carry with you.

 If lavender doesn't work for you, other essential oils for migraine headaches that you can diffuse or use in a compress are: